LambdAurora/LambDynamicLights/README.md

 ## 📖 Usage

-To use this mod it's very simple!
+Using this mod is very simple!

 Install it in your mods folder along with [Fabric API] and [ModMenu], (and [Sodium] if wanted for better performances).